openvinotoolkit/training_extensions/docs/source/explanation/Main_algorithms/classification/hierarhical_classification.rst

         └── val.json

 | Where annotations ``*.json`` consists of two keys: **"images"** and **"hierarchy"**.
 Key **"images"** includes lists of unique images with lists of classes presented on this image.
 Key **"hierarchy"** describes each label group presented in the label tree.
 | An example of annotations structure can be found `here <https://github.com/openvinotoolkit/training_extensions/blob/feature/otx/data/car_tree_bug/annotations/hierarchical_default.json>`_.
-For more intuition below the hierarchical structure represented for the image example given above:
+For more intuition below the hierarchical structure represented for the image the example is given above:

 ::